STAR Kids Program Support Unit Operational Procedures Handbook

 3300, Member Service Planning and Authorization

-The managed care organization (MCO) must collaborate with the member and legally authorized representative (LAR) to create and update Form 2604, STAR Kids Individual Service Plan – Service Tracking Tool, also known as the STAR Kids individual service plan (SK-ISP).
+The managed care organization (MCO) must collaborate with the member and legally authorized representative (LAR) to create and update Form 2604, STAR Kids Individual Service Plan – Service Tracking Tool (SK-ISP).
 The MCO develops the SK-ISP using a person-centered process with the support of a group of people chosen by the member or LAR.

-The purpose of the SK-ISP is to articulate assessment findings from the STAR Kids Screening and Assessment Instrument (SK-SAI).
+The SK-ISP articulates assessment findings from the STAR Kids Screening and Assessment Instrument (SK-SAI).
 It includes short and long-term goals, service needs and member preferences.

-• developing a plan for services received through the MCO;
+• develop a plan for services received through the MCO;

-• identifying a member's strengths, preferences, support needs, and desired outcomes;
+• identify a member's strengths, preferences, support needs and desired outcomes;

-• identifying what is essential to the member;
+• identify what is important to the member;

-• identifying natural supports available to the member and needed supports;
+• identify natural supports available to the member and needed service system supports;

-• documenting the member's preferences for when and how to receive services;
+• document the member's preferences for when and how to receive services;

-• identifying special needs, requests, or considerations the MCO or providers should know when supporting the member; and
+• identify special needs, requests, or considerations the MCO or providers should know when supporting the member; and

 The MCO must: